eddiechou/feedreader/README.md

 # Project Overview

 In this project, I was given a web-based application that reads RSS feeds.
-I developed [Jasmine](http://jasmine.github.io/) tests to ensurd functionality worked as intended.
+I developed [Jasmine](http://jasmine.github.io/) tests to ensure functionality worked as intended.

 Tests ran: